NeoGeographyToolkit/StereoPipeline/docs/tools/jitter_solve.rst

 perfectly intersect, and the magnitude of these errors is proportional to how bad the jitter is.

+The option ``--heights-from-dem`` constrains the triangulated points obtained from interest point matches to stay close to the DEM.
+It has a weight and robust threshold, mentioned earlier, to control the strength of this constraint.
+This option expects reasonably good horizontal agreement between the DEM and the cameras, but can handle well vertical discrepancy, which it will try to reduce.

 Ideally, this solver will result in self-consistent cameras, so lower reprojection errors based on interest points, with the anchor weight preventing the solution from going wild, so reprojection errors for the anchor points would increase only somewhat.
+Consistency with the input DEM is also expected to improve.

 Having at least 3 (and ideally more) overlapping images and a well-aligned input DEM will result in a more accurate solution.